Philosophy and Religion, Part 10

 The question of the collective human subject has been most concisely and forcefully expressed in this series by Cyril Smith in the section of “The Communist Manifesto after 150 Years” called “The Subject of History”.

 Time has passed since the CU first began using this text.
-Five years ago it was cutting-edge, and it is still useful to South Africans because the question of rational science, of feminism and of “Congress” politics and potential successors to “Congress” have meaning for us.
+Ten years ago it was cutting-edge, and it is still useful to South Africans because the question of rational science, of feminism and of “Congress” politics and of potential successors to “Congress” have meaning for us.
 But Postmodernism has receded.
 It is no longer so sure of itself or so hegemonic as in the past.

 Meera Nanda described her purpose thus: